rearwist3/aae_solder_tf/README.md

 ### Credit

-* This repositry reuses most of the code in https://github.com/salty-vanilla/aae_tf.
+* This repository reuses most of the code in https://github.com/salty-vanilla/aae_tf.